About —

 Dr Craig Heilmann

-Craig’s current research projects are in public theology, and together Craig and Kim are currently engaged through Faith made Public in helping parents and church leaders in areas of mission toward GenZ and emerging youth culture.
+Craig’s current research focuses on public theology.
+Together, he and Kim are using Faith Made Public to help parents and church leaders engage with Gen Z and the wider emerging youth culture.

 Kim Heilmann

-In fact He welcomes them!
+In fact, He welcomes them.